Global Child Health Curriculum

 Developed in 2011 by the Candian Paediatric Society’s Global Child and Youth Health Section, the Global Child Health Curriculum is a training program designed to provide Canadian paediatric trainees with foundational knowledge around global child health issues.

-The curriculum is made for educators and consists of four, one-hour interactive modules that have been designed to be taught as an educational series or standalone pieces, easily integrated into existing residency curricula.
+The curriculum is made for educators and consists of a trainer manual and four, one-hour interactive modules that have been designed to be taught as an educational series or standalone pieces, easily integrated into existing residency curricula.
 The modules focus on:

 - Global Child Mortality